+The high prevalence of cancer and the growing number of chemotherapy drugs with the potential for cardiotoxicity used to treat cancer patients make precise measurements of various organ functions a vital part of treatment.
 Patients with heart failure after chemotherapy are treated according to standard heart failure protocols.
 The most commonly measured cardiac functions in post-chemotherapy patients are left ventricular systolic function and left ventricular ejection fraction (Smiseth, 2016).
-A general requirement is that patients should have left ventricular ejection fraction measured just before, just after, and six months after chemotherapy.
-Chemotherapy-related cardiac dysfunction was originally measured by periodic surveillance of left ventricular ejection fraction fraction through nuclear imaging, magnetic resource imaging, and other means.
+Chemotherapy-related cardiac dysfunction was originally measured by periodic surveillance of left ventricular ejection fraction through nuclear imaging, magnetic resonance imaging, and other means.
 Echocardiography now has surpassed these modalities as the preferred method of measuring cardiac dysfunction, as it is more accurate, available, and portable, and less radioactive (Abdel-Qadir, 2016).